Neiko : Arko : Asha : Juza

 ASHA IS CURRENTLY IN OUR BOARD AND TRAIN PROGRAM

 Asha’s parents are Xano and Shatzi.
 This makes Asha Neiko’s half sister.
 Asha was purchased from Hudson Valley K9 Academy.
 Her owners raised her until she was nine months old.
 Her owner’s claim she was aggressive with people, aggressive with dogs and was very difficult to handle.
 They took Asha to a “Professional” dog trainer in upstate NY.
-The report the “Professional” dog trainer gave according to the owners was, this is a working line German Shepherd that, can not live in a home, can not live with a family, can not live with other dogs, should live in a kennel, has to have a working job, and should only be in a working home, not a family environment.
-When asked if he would train her, the “Professional Trainer” stated, she can not be trained to live in a regular home.
+The report the “Professional” dog trainer gave according to the owners was, this is a working line German Shepherd that, cannot live in a home, cannot live with a family, cannot live with other dogs, should live in a kennel, has to have a working job, and should only be in a working home, not a family environment.
+When asked if he would train her, the “Professional Trainer” stated, she cannot be trained to live in a regular home.
+This trainer has written several dog training books.

 July 28th - August 4th, 2006: Week One.